giza-data-team/FedForecaster/README.md

   - **Huber Regressor**
   - **ElasticNet**
   - **Quantile Regressor**
+### Stages

 - **Data Preprocessing**: The script automatically converts any input data into a regression problem, but you can customize the preprocessing logic by modifying the `FeatureExtraction` and `FeatureEngineerin` pipeline classes  in `client_utils`.
+- **Get Random Model**: After Preprocessing, use `RandomModel`class from `random_model.py` to recommend random model with random hyperParameters till the time budget end then return the best model with best hyperParameters
 For any questions or feedback, please feel free to open an issue or submit a pull request.